risawitama/verbose-potato/README.md

-## How do you make a hankie dance?
-Put a little boogie in it.
+## Have you heard of the band 1023MB?
+They haven't got a gig yet.